 NovoBiotic Technology for Previously “Unculturable” Organisms

-Our founding scientists, Northeastern University professors Kim Lewis and Slava Epstein, developed in situ cultivation, enabling access to novel microorganisms from soil and marine environments (Kaeberlein et al., Science 2002).
-Cultivation occurs in a diffusion chamber placed in the natural environment from which the microorganisms were sampled.
-Growth factors from the environment diffuse into the chamber, enabling growth.
-Reinoculation from chamber to chamber produces “domesticated” variants capable of growing in the laboratory.
-We have cultured thousands of novel microorganisms using this approach.
-Based on 16S rDNA analysis, our collection is made of many novel species and genera only distantly related to known microorganisms.
-Multiple drug leads have been identified from producing organisms of this collection.
+Our in situ cultivation technology allows us to access novel microorganisms from soil and marine environments (Kaeberlein et al., Science 2002).
+These microorganisms are grown in a special diffusion chamber placed back in their natural environment, where essential growth factors can diffuse into the chamber.
+By repeatedly transferring cultures from one chamber to another, we generate “domesticated” variants that can thrive under standard laboratory conditions.
+Using this method, we have cultivated thousands of novel microorganisms, including many new species and genera that are only distantly related to known microorganisms.
+Multiple drug leads have already been identified from this unique collection.

-Since the development of the original diffusion chamber, we have implemented new culturing technologies that improve access to uncultured microbes.
-These technologies include the “iChip”, a miniaturized version of the original chamber that allows isolation and cultivation of new microbes in a single step.
+Since developing the original diffusion chamber, we have advanced our methods with new culturing technologies that expand access to unique microbes.
+These technologies include the “iChip”, a miniaturized chamber that enables the isolation and cultivation of new microbes in a single step.
 A modified version of the diffusion chamber, the “trap”, selectively captures filamentous microbes, the most prolific producers of secondary metabolites.
-Using all our unique culturing technologies, we have built a strain collection of over 64,000 microbial isolates.
+Using all our unique culturing technologies, we have built a strain collection of over 75,000 microbial isolates.

 Objective research is of paramount importance to NovoBiotic Pharmaceuticals to ensure public trust and meet scientific, programmatic and ethical goals of our National Institutes Health (NIH) grant efforts.
 To view NovoBiotic Pharmaceuticals Financial Conflict of Interest Policy, click here.